Q&A: Police and crime commissioners

 Who holds PCCs to account?

-PCCs have to answer to the public - the government says their performance "should be judged solely by the electorate".
+PCCs have to answer to the public - the government has said their performance "should be judged solely by the electorate" - and more than two-thirds of the commissioners are asking voters to re-elect them in 2016.

 Who sits on a Police and Crime Panel?